Skip to content

 formations by hiking through them or taking a jeepney ride around them for about an hour or

-3. El Nido, Palawan
+two. - El Nido, Palawan

 El Nido is the hidden gem in the Philippines.
 Located on the Pacific Ring of Fire, this island is